 Turn on the purple 3σ map contours, to see that the Og1 is now in the higher-density arm as it should be.
 Now use the chi1 dial on the sidechain rotator to move both Og1 and Cg2 more toward the centers of their lobes of density.
 A chi1 angle near -50 to -55° seems close.

 In a real refinement situation, we would quit here - this is close enough to know we've found the right local minimum, and the refinement program will twiddle the rest.
-However, for this lesson continue to optimize the rebuild.
+If you want, you can continue to optimize the rebuild.
 Extend the map coverage to about 8Å, and try the two individual-peptide adjustments to center the backbone COs in their density and maintain H-bonding.
-Rotate the OH to point at nearby density that might be a water peak (no atom shown, hence no dots, since it's a symmetry related one).
+Rotate the OH to point at the nearby water peak (no atom shown, hence no dots, since it's a symmetry related one).